BioImageTools/capability-manifest/README.md

 Current OME-NGFF (i.e. OME-Zarr) tools tend to support different aspects of the specification.
 Image viewers are purpose built and may only support a subset of possible data features.
 At the highest level, the specification is still rapidly evolving and any given tool may only support data up to a certain data version (including RFCs).
 Even when a tool supports a given OME-NGFF version, the specification is complex enough that tool developers may forgo implementing certain aspects of the specification, especially when those aspects are not aligned with the viewer use cases (e.g. an EM-oriented tool may not implement support for HCS plates).

+Each tool could optionally publish a "capability manifest" which describes the tool's implementd capabilities with regards to the current and former NGFF Specifications.
+This manifest could simply live in the tool's Github repo, to be updated whenever relevant changes are made to the code.
+This manifest can then be interpreted computationally by any platform that wants to launch OME-NGFF tools (OMERO, BFF, Fileglancer, etc.)

 ## Manifest Specification

 | Attribute | Description |